dereuromark/cakephp-ide-helper/docs/Generator.md

 ```

 ##### ExpectedReturnValues
-You can also just expected return types for a method.
+You can also set expected return types for a method.
 ```php
 $method = '\Namespace\PackageName\MyFactory::create()';
 $list = [